bkahlert/wordpress-web-service/src/plugins/wordpress-web-service/readme.txt

 1. Upload `wordpress-web-service` directory to the `/wp-content/plugins/` folder
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Open http://yoursite.com/blog/index.php**/wpws** in your webbrowser to test the plugin.
+3. Open http://yoursite.com/blog/index.php/wpws in your webbrowser to test the plugin.

 == Screenshots ==

-1. Page http://yoursite.com/blog/index.php**/wpws** opened in a webbrowser
+1. Page http://yoursite.com/blog/index.php/wpws opened in a webbrowser
 2. Data Connection Wizard with WSDL selected
 3. Entering the site's WSDL url as shown on the first screenshot
 4. Successfully parsed WSDL file with all currently supported methods and datatypes
 5. Successfully generated proxy classes for easy access of WordPress resources

 == Changelog ==

+= 0.2.0 =
+* Incompatibility with Flash Builder resolved
+* Compatibility with WordPress 3.x

 = 0.1.4 =
 * A writeable cache directory is no more needed in order to dynamically resize images and to return the correct content length to the caller.